Endogenous structural transformation in economic development: Introduction

-With the developed solution theory for the combined control problem, section 5 solves the social planner's maximization problem in the generic EST model and establishes the associated competitive equilibrium theory.
-We show that, in addition to the static and dynamic equilibria, which constitute the competitive equilibrium in the neoclassical growth model, the competitive equilibrium in the EST model contains a third type of equilibrium, which we refer to as the {\it structural equilibrium}.
-While the former two equilibria determine efficient resource allocation and imply optimal paths of economic activities in a given econoimc structure, the structural equilibrium characterizes optimal economic structures at each time period and hence their path.
-In the special case that the economy has only a single economic structure to choose, the structural equlibrium degenerates so that the EST model reduces to the neoclassical growth model.
-From this perspective, the EST model extends the neoclassical economy from the case of a single structure to the case of multiple structures with possible transformation among them.
-Section 5 further discusses the impacts of the factor endowments on the optimal structures and transformation regions of the factor endowments.
-To illustrate this idea, the section provides examples of the EST and presents their implications for economic development.
+By using a decoupled representation of economic activities and their structures, the social planner's objective can be written as an infinite-horizon optimal control problems for hybrid dynamical systems.
+Xing (2023a) shows that the the value function in the social planner's maximization satisfies {\it Hamilton-Jacobi-Bellman equations and quasi-variational inequalities} (HJBQVI), and establishes the associated competitive equilibrium theory.
+We argue that the competitive equilibrium in Xing (2023a) actually consists of three types of equilibria, static, dynamic, and {\it switching equilibrium}.
+While the former two equilibria determine efficient resource allocation and imply optimal paths of economic activities in a given econoimc structure, the switching equilibrium characterizes optimal economic structures at each time period and hence their path.
+In the special case that the economy has only a single economic structure to choose, the switching equlibrium degenerates so that the extended Ramsey model reduces to the neoclassical growth model.
+From this perspective, the extended Ramsey model extends the neoclassical economy from a single structure to multiple structures with possible transformation among them.
+Section 4 further discusses the impacts of the factor endowments on the optimal structures and transformation regions of the factor endowments and provides some examples and their implications for economic development.